Skip to content

 Regular Sleep Cycle

 We understand eight hours of sleep a night is a lot to expect of a success-driven student.
-While it is self-evident that sleep length has a substantial correlation with test performance, our advice is to just strive for a constant wake-up cycle to maximize a healthy brain function.
+While it is self-evident that sleep length has a substantial correlation with test performance, our advice is to just strive for a constant wake-up cycle to maximize healthy brain function.
 Students pressed for time do not necessarily value health as high as other groups of people yet remember that a healthy brain is a performant brain.

-According to a study in the American journal of pharmaceutical education, cortisol levels surge at awakening, so activating that spike regularly may help maintain a balanced 24-hour cortisol level.
+According to a study in the American Journal of Pharmaceutical Education, cortisol levels surge at awakening, so activating that spike regularly may help maintain a balanced 24-hour cortisol level.
 [5]

 “Happiness is not something ready-made.
-It comes from your own actions.”
+It comes from your actions.”

 — Dalai Lama XIV